sofie-kemper/softwareDiagnosabilityLab/README.md

-# Exploring the Relationship between Design Metrics and Software Diagnosability
+# Exploring the Relationship between Design Metrics and Software Diagnosability using Machine Learning

-Seminar: summer term 2018, TUM
+GitHub repository: https://github.com/sofie-kemper/softwareDiagnosabilityLab

+This repository provides analysis and data generation scripts for exploring possible relationships between software desing metrics (static, dynamic, test, and bug metrics) and the quality of spectrum-based fault localisation (i.e., predictions of fault locations).
+We use linear regression as well as decision trees to investigate this relationship.

-Thomas Dornberger, Sofie Kemper
+Contributors: Thomas Dornberger, Sofie Kemper

 Advisor: Mojdeh Golagha

-GitHub repository: https://github.com/sofie-kemper/softwareDiagnosabilityLab

 # Results

-We use the number of methods to examine until the first faulty method is found (average-case in cases of rank-ties) (respectively, its log transformation) as target for our machine learning.
-In addition, we use a classification based on this target.

 The final metrics we have found to be good predictors for the quality of spectrum-based fault localisation, are the following:
 - CG_MAXVO = maximum vertex outdegree in callgraph; well-suited for correlation-based analyses (e.g., linear regression) as well as split-based analyses (e.g., decision trees)